The Ethics of Impact

 Impact could even be a double-edged sword that you might not be in full control of.
 The research could lead to both positive and negative impacts.
 Would the positive impacts outweigh the negative impacts in the long run?
 There is an interesting post on the LSE blog.

-Impact Case Studies for the REF 2021 are available on the online.
+Impact Case Studies for the REF 2021 are available on the online database.
 The submitted case study can include confidential information that can be redacted.
 Any beneficiaries should not subsequently be penalised if sensitive information is released because of the REF.
 Ideally, we need to build long-term relationships with these beneficiaries for their benefit as well as that of AU.
 Involve stakeholders and partners in the process if possible and make them feel valued.

 Remember, if impact activities are in addition, rather than being integrated into your research plan, then you may need separate ethical approval.